 Section 806 also protects employees who may not have initially reported the conduct, but who testified in or participated in an ensuing investigation.
 While SOX typically applies to public companies, the whistleblower provision also protects employees of private companies that perform work for a public company—for instance investment advisers, law firms, and accounting firms.

 A SOX whistleblower retaliation claim requires the employee to follow a somewhat-complex set of administrative procedures.
 The employee must first file a complaint with the Department of Labor’s Occupational Health and Safety Administration (OSHA).
 The complaint must be filed within just 180 days of when the employee becomes aware of the retaliation.
-After OSHA conducts its investigation, it will issue a determination, which either the employee or the employer may appeal through a series of administrative hearings.
+After OSHA conducts its investigation, it will issue a determination.
+Either the employee or the employer may appeal that decision through a series of administrative hearings.
 Once the administrative appeals are completed, either the employer or employee can then appeal to the appropriate United States Court of Appeals.
 An employee must follow this administrative procedure, and cannot file a claim directly in federal court unless the administrative proceedings are not completed within 180 days of when the complaint was filed with OSHA.